 Aside from cooling the body, some theories suggest that paw sweat carries and deposits pheromones.
 These are chemical signals that are species-specific and help cats communicate with other felines.

 However, the paws only have a small surface area, which doesn’t lead to significant cooling.
-Therefore, it’s so important for a cat to have other cooling mechanisms and techniques to rely on to keep its body at a safe and comfortable temperature.
+Therefore, a cat needs other cooling mechanisms to keep its body at a safe, comfortable temperature.

 A cat’s interior tear duct also creates drainage that can make a nose wet.
 Some cats might lick their nose to add another layer of moisture to evaporate to enhance the cooling process.

-Sometimes, though, the reason for a cat’s wet nose is much simpler.
-The animal might have recently enjoyed drinking water from its bowl, getting its nose wet in the process.
+Sometimes, the reason for a cat’s wet nose is much simpler.
+Your cat might have recently enjoyed drinking water from its bowl, getting its nose wet in the process.